erezsh/tinyAjaxForm/README.md

 ## Usage

+Usage:
-Usage: $(form-selector).tinyAjaxForm(options)
+    $(form-selector).tinyAjaxForm(options)

-  OR:  $(form-selector).tinyAjaxForm(success\_callback)
-  OR: $(form-selector).tinyAjaxForm(targetHtmlElement)
+    $(form-selector).tinyAjaxForm(successCallback)

+    $(form-selector).tinyAjaxForm(targetHtmlElementSelector)

 'options' is a dictionary object with these attributes:

-    success: a function to call if the ajax query is successful (same as jQuery)
+* success: a function to call if the ajax query is successful (same as jQuery)
-    error: a function to be call if it failed (same as jQuery)
+* error: a function to be call if it failed (same as jQuery)
-    dataType: What data to expect back (text, json, ... same as jQuery)
+* dataType: What data to expect back (text, json, ... same as jQuery)

-    beforeSubmit(params, form, options):
+* beforeSubmit(params, form, options):
     A function to call before submitting the form.
     It may manipulate the params object before the form is submitted.
     If it returns 'false', the submit is aborted.